racketreel/ios/README.md

 Cut dead time from tennis match videos by keeping score on an Apple Watch.

-V1 Todo
+Internal
-- Fix previews
+- Fix previews in Xcode

+Functioning Prototype (Alpha)
-- watchOS
+- Video trimming functionality
-    - Only enable win/loss buttons/actions after a serve event
-    - Disable undo button/action when only the initial state exists
-    - Improve match user experience with gestures and better button placement
 - Scoring on final point can be "AD - 30" when viewed in iOS
-- iOS
-    - Add MatchView with a list of all the match events
-    - Add "Cut Video" button to MatchView and video cutting functionality using AVFoundation
-    - Improve the list of matches
-    - Add header

-Other Todo
-- Design overhaul
+- Opponent cannot serve first
+- Score overlay on processed videos
+- Share video online and in forums
+- Google form to register interest in app and beta (email list)

+First Release (Beta)
+- Haptic feedback on watch buttons
+- Last event displayed on watch (know when accidental press)
+- Are you sure you want to quit?
+- Only enable Win and Loss buttons after a serve
+- Disable Undo button when there is only the initial state in history
+- App icon and name
+- Watermark overlay on processed videos (app icon and name)
-- Automatically send match to iOS at the end of the game
+- Automatically send match to iOS at the end of the match
-- Improve error handling for WatchConnectivity and CoreData
+- Improve error handling and exception control flow
-- App icon
-- Authentication
-- Sign in and sign up workflow (allow use without sign up?)
-- Web usage logs
+- Debugging logs, usage logs, and errors to database

+Public Release (V1)
+- Design overhaul of mobile app
+- Privacy policy
-- Subcription and billing
+- App store description, images, and video
-- App Store description and images
+- Authentication and sign in/up workflow
+- In app purchase subscription
 - Contact influencers for advertising

-- Collect email addresses of interested users
-- Free alpa to interested users
+Future (V1+)
+- Set up match on mobile and then send to watch (or other device)
+- Scoring on mobile (with arm strap)
+- Android version
+- Highlight a point (create highlight reel)
-- Publish to App Store
+- Watch gestures to replace buttons

-Future Todo
+- Speech recognition events (say win, loss, serve etc)
-- Phsyical bluetooth le device
+- Dedicated Bluetooth LE device
-- Android application
+- Match statistics
+- Computer Vision to further refine trimming points